numfocus/gsoc/2015/proposals/banaszkiewicz-piotr-amy.md

 For Eventbrite integration I'll use
 [Eventbrite REST API](https://developer.eventbrite.com/docs/).
-It should be straighforward -- we only want to know if event is available.
+It should be straighforward — we only want to know if an event is available.

 Integration with Mailman will be possible if: